HananMurrar/ToDoListWeb/README.md

 }
 ```
 - Response: returns updated task
-- Errors: returns 404 not found if task does not exist, 400 bad request if inputs are invalid, 500 internal server error for server errors
+- Errors: returns 404 not found if task does not exist, 400 bad request if input violates domain rules, 500 internal server error for server errors

 ##### Delete a task:
 - Method: `DELETE`